mhShohan/mhShohan/README.md

 <img alt="Night Coding" src="./assets/github-header-image.png" width='100%' align="center"/>

-### A passionate full stack developer specializing in MERN/PERN stack technologies.
+***A passionate full-stack developer specializing in MERN/PERN stack technologies.
 Experienced in building responsive and scalable web applications, with a keen interest in learning and implementing the latest web development trends.
 Enthusiastic about contributing to innovative projects and collaborating with talented teams.
+My technical skills include TypeScript and JavaScript for programming, MongoDB and PostgreSQL for databases, and Node.js with Express.js for backend development.
+On the front end, I'm proficient with React, Next.js, Redux-toolkit, and various UI libraries like Material-UI, TailwindCSS, and Ant Design.
+As a continuous learner, I'm always excited to explore new technologies and methodologies in the ever-evolving web development landscape. ***

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I like to explore new technologies and develop fullstack web application.\
+💡 &nbsp; I like to explore new technologies and develop full-stack web applications.\
 🌱 &nbsp; I'm on track to learning more about programming, software development, and MERN Stack Development.\
 💬 &nbsp; Feel free to reach out to me to discuss the latest technologies and open-source Contributions.\
 ✉️ &nbsp; You can email me at **mehdihasanshohan25@gmail.com**, and I'll try to respond as soon as possible.\
-📄 &nbsp; Please have a look at my **[Resume](https://drive.google.com/file/d/1DL0aX9fhYQILhP40z1j0vfPzb8Ycy5DP/view)** or **[Portfolio](https://mhshohan.vercel.app/)** for more details about me.
+📄 &nbsp; Please have a look at my **[Resume](https://drive.google.com/file/d/1Wf6KWfWV2fZF5iuUiyfFgTOtP4z-hV-L/view?usp=sharing)** or **[Portfolio](https://mhshohan.vercel.app/)** for more details about me.
 I'm open to feedback and suggestions!\
-💬 &nbsp; Ask me about **TypeScript, JavaScript, Express.js, Node.js, MongoDB, PostgresSQL, React, Next.js, Redux-toolkit**\
+💬 &nbsp; Ask me about **TypeScript, JavaScript, Express.js, Node.js, MongoDB, PostgreSQL, React, Next.js, Redux-toolkit**\
 ⚡ &nbsp; Fun fact: **I Love to Play Guitar...**

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mhshohan&label=Profile%20views&color=0e75b6&style=flat" alt="mhshohan" /> </p>